• Skip to primary navigation

 Ingredients

-Step 1: Start by rinsing the rice under hot water in a mesh strainer.
+Start by rinsing the rice under hot water in a mesh strainer.
 You do not need to soak the rice in water, just simply rinse off some of the excess starch.
-You will want some starch (it helps create that comfort food feeling) but rinsing the rice will help make sure you don’t get a burn error.
+Rinsing the rice will help make sure you don’t get a burn error when cooking in your instant pot.

-Step 3: Cut up the chicken thighs using sharp kitchen shears (or a sharp knife).
-You want to cut the chicken into bite size pieces.
+Cut up the chicken thighs using sharp kitchen shears (or a sharp knife).
+You want to cut the chicken thighs into bite size pieces.
 I like to cut the chicken right over the instant pot and just add it in as I go.

-Step 4: Add the seasoning (coconut aminos, garlic olive oil, salt, thyme) and the water to the rice and chicken in the pressure cooker insert and stir well.
+Add the seasoning (coconut aminos, olive oil, garlic powder, salt, thyme) and the water to the rice and chicken in the pressure cooker insert and stir well.

-Step 5: Add the lid to the pressure cooker.
-Make sure the vent is moved to sealing and put on low pressure for 15 minutes.
+Add the lid to the instant pot.
+Make sure the vent is moved to sealing and cook for 7 minutes at high pressure.

-Step 6: Allow the instant pot to naturally release pressure.
+Allow the instant pot to naturally release pressure at least 10 minutes.
+You can either manually release pressure or allow it to continue to naturally release at this point.
 Once the valve drops, remove the lid and stir well.
 Serve hot!

 Steps on making instant pot chicken thighs and brown rice.